algolia/algoliasearch-extensions-bundle/readme.md

 # algoliasearch-extensions-bundle

-Bundle jQuery, jQuery-ui (core, slider), Hogan, typeahead, algoliasearch and algoliasearch-helper for use in algoliasearch extensions integrations.
+Bundle jQuery, jQuery-ui (core, slider, sortable), Hogan, typeahead, algoliasearch and algoliasearch-helper for use in algoliasearch extensions integrations.

 ## dev